FrederickMappin/NGS_SingleCell/README.md

-## This is a Training notebook, the intention is to keep upto date with analysis techniques and tools.
+## This is a Training notebook, the intention is to keep up to date with analysis techniques and tools.

 # Single-Cell RNA Sequencing (scRNA-seq) Analysis